TheSolipsist/Advanced-Computer-Architecture-Lab-3/README.md

 #### Question 2:

-The 40 W processor could run a given program in less time than the 40 W processor, which would mean that, overall, the system would require less energy (assuming there are other components that consume power).
+The 40 W processor could run a given program in less time than its 4 W counterpart, which would mean that, overall, the system would require less energy (assuming there are other components that consume power).
 In addition, if the 40 W processor has lower leakage power consumption, that would make it a more efficient choice.
 McPAT provides us with the total, dynamic, and leakage power, which could show us which processor is better (through the leakage/total ratio).

 #### Question 3: